Dr Georges Kesserwani

 - Member of the Carnegie Trust Research assessors

-- Guest editor of a Special Issue in Applied Mathematical Modelling journal (2016)
+- Guest editor in Applied Mathematical Modelling journal (2016)

-- Invited speaker to many UK and EU institutions, scientific meetings and seminars
+- Invited speaker to many UK, EU and international institutions

-- Contribution to a public-domain spreadsheet tool for flood risk assessment
+- Contribution to a public-domain toolkit for flood risk assessment

-- Constantly invited to annually review journal paper and grant application submissions
+- Review of journal paper and grant application submissions

 - External PhD examiner for University of Zaragoza (2015), University of Sussex (2017) and University of L’Aquila (2018)